Corinne Rey-Bellet: Personal life

 Rey-Bellet underwent kinesiology treatments (an alternative medicine) to help her regain movement in her knee following her 1996 injury, which she believed helped her recovery.
 While competing, she used alternative medicine treatments, including acupuncture and homeopathy, to treat allergies, to the chagrin of her skiing team's doctors.
 Following her usage of kinesiology treatments to recover from her injuries, she became passionate about it and began practicing it at home.
 In 2001, she worked with a naturopath and psychologist, whom she credited with improving her mental health.

 In 1998 she was engaged to a man named Martin five years her senior, whom she had known for five years.
 They were still engaged in January 2001.
 By October 2001, she was dating Gerold "Gery" Stadler, a private banker for Credit Suisse and captain in the Swiss Armed Forces.
-They married 4 May 2002.
+They married on 4 May 2002.
 Stadler was from Abtwil in the Canton of Aargau, and was bilingual.
 They met as part of a financial monitoring program from Credit Suisse for prominent Swiss athletes.
 Stadler asked to marry her shortly after they met.
 Associates of Stadler described him as working "like a madman" and he was highly successful within the company.
 Stadler disliked her interest in alternative medicine.
 In 2004, six months after her retirement, they had a son, living together in Abtwil.
 Rey-Bellet co-founded Mube (mein|unser Beruf Eltern), a local parents' association.
 She told L'Illustré magazine in 2004 that she had always wanted to be a mother, and said that Stadler was now the main provider.

 While she presented to the public and media a very happy marriage, giving several happy interviews, those that knew them thought she was lonely and that they were having marital problems.
 According to the pastor who married them, she told him that she was attempting to fix their marriage; Stadler refused to speak of it to anyone and kept up "a facade".
 Another who knew Rey-Bellet said she felt disconnected in German-speaking Switzerland, and that she had told her she wanted to "finally be loved as a woman and a mother, not as a ski champion", and said that Stadler was "very ambitious".
 Another said that he had used her career for his own advancement.
 Stadler became physically abusive, which resulted in her needing to be taken to the hospital on several occasions.
 Stadler's family claimed that he had assaulted her once, after which he had confessed to them and her parents, and that afterwards they had received couples' therapy with Stadler also receiving individual therapy.
 She became pregnant again after this incident.